MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-multiplayer-2015-faq.md

 If-Match: 9555A7DE-8B91-40E4-8CFB-0629312C9C7D
 ```

-See [Synchronization of Session Updates](../multiplayer-session/mpsd-overview.md) for more information.
+See the section [Synchronization of Session Updates](../mpsd/live-mpsd-overview.md#synchronization-of-session-updates) in the article "Multiplayer Session Directory overview".

 ### I am getting an HTTP/400, 405, 409, 503, etc. code when calling MPSD.

 Collect Fiddler traces to get more information, and then check messages returned as part of the HttpResponse body.
 This should give you enough information to identify and fix the error, or you can search the developer forums for resolutions.

-You can also get the response body if you are using XSAPI, as described in [Troubleshooting the Xbox Live Services API](../../using-xbox-live/troubleshooting/troubleshooting-the-xbox-live-services-api.md).
+You can also get the response body if you are using XSAPI, as described in [Troubleshooting the Xbox Live Services API](../../../using-xbox-live/troubleshooting/troubleshooting-the-xbox-live-services-api.md).
 Alternatively, your code can use the **XboxLiveContextSettings.EnableServiceCallRoutedEvents** property to send output to your title UI.

 ### What can or should I change in the session templates for my title?

 Session templates are patterns for your sessions, and you can't override the constants already set in the templates.
 However, you can add new properties to the templates.
-See [MPSD Session Templates](../multiplayer-session/mpsd-overview.md) for more detail.
+See [Multiplayer session templates](live-session-templates.md) and [Multiplayer Session Directory overview](../mpsd/live-mpsd-overview.md).

 ### I'm getting an error that is saying my session isn't initialized.